haljac/MoondreamObjectTracking/README.md

 ## System Architecture

-The system consists of two main components that can run on different machines as long as they're on the same network:
+The system consists of three main components that can run on different machines as long as they're on the same network:

 1. **Webcam Publisher (`webcam_publisher.py`)**
    - Captures frames from a webcam and publishes them to a Zenoh topic (`robot/camera/frame`)